saltyorg/docs/docs/reference/guides/chazguides/teamdrive.md

 2. Get that remote mounted in the filesystem

     Now you have an rclone remote.
-You can use this with rclone commands like rclone copy or rclone move or what have you.
+You can use this with rclone commands like `rclone copy` or `rclone move` or what have you.

     To use it with Plex/Emby/whatever other application, you need to create service files to “mount” the teamdrive in your filesystem.
-Saltbox does this with your Google Drive at /mnt/remote.
+Saltbox does this with your Google Drive at `/mnt/remote`.

     You’re going to create an analogous setup that does the same thing for that teamdrive remote you just created.

-    First, you need to create the folder where you want the teamdrive contents to appear:
+    First, you need to create the folder where you want the teamdrive contents to appear.
+Generally, I recommend using the same name as the remote for clarity:

     1. Create a mount point for the teamdrive

-        Create a directory where you want to mount this teamdrive under the /mnt directory: for example: `/mnt/remote-teamdrive`
+        Create a directory where you want to mount this teamdrive under the /mnt directory: for example: `/mnt/NAME_OF_THE_REMOTE_YOU_JUST_CREATED`

         You may have to use sudo to create the directory:
-        `sudo mkdir /mnt/remote-teamdrive`
+        `sudo mkdir /mnt/NAME_OF_THE_REMOTE_YOU_JUST_CREATED`

         It should be on the root level of `/mnt`; not within any other remote mount directory.
-        NOT, for example, `/mnt/remote/remote-teamdrive` OR `/mnt/unionfs/remote-teamdrive` OR `/mnt/local/remote-teamdrive` etc.
+        NOT, for example, `/mnt/remote/NAME_OF_THE_REMOTE_YOU_JUST_CREATED` OR `/mnt/unionfs/NAME_OF_THE_REMOTE_YOU_JUST_CREATED` OR `/mnt/local/NAME_OF_THE_REMOTE_YOU_JUST_CREATED` etc.

-        Make sure it has the same ownership and permissions as the existing /mnt/remote:
+        Make sure it has the same ownership and permissions as the existing `/mnt/remote`:

         ```
         ➜  ~ ls -al /mnt